Evaluating gesture generation in a large-scale open challenge: The GENEA Challenge 2022

 \subsection{Human-likeness evaluation}

-The human-likeness evaluation of the GENEA Challenge 2022 closely followed the human-likeness evaluation in the GENEA Challenge 2020 \cite{kucherenko2021large}, by presenting multiple motion examples in parallel and asking the subject to provide a rating for each one.
-The human-likeness evaluation was based on the HEMVIP (Human Evaluation of Multiple Videos in Parallel) methodology \cite{jonell2021hemvip}, where multiple motion examples are presented in parallel and the subject is asked to provide a rating for each one.
-All stimulus videos on the same page (a.k.a.\ screen) of the evaluation corresponded to the same speech segment but different conditions.
-The advantage of the HEMVIP method is that differences in rating between the different conditions can be analysed using pairwise statistical tests, which helps control for variation between different subjects and different input speech segments (as seen in the results in Sec.\ \ref{ssec:pairwisehumlike}).
+The human-likeness evaluation of the GENEA Challenge 2022 closely followed the human-likeness evaluation in the GENEA Challenge 2020 \citep{kucherenko2021large}.
+Specifically, the evaluation was based on the HEMVIP (Human Evaluation of Multiple Videos in Parallel) methodology \citep{jonell2021hemvip}, in which multiple motion examples (video stimuli) are presented on the same page (a.k.a.\ \emph{screen}) and the subject is asked to provide a rating for each one before continuing.
+All stimulus videos on the same page correspond to the same speech segment but different conditions.
+This property of the HEMVIP method brings two advantages, namely (1) that any given study participant is always rating sets of stimuli for which the speech is the same and only the condition differs, which should make the numerical ratings and the relative condition ordering more consistent, and (2) differences in rating between the different conditions can be analysed using pairwise statistical tests, which helps control for variation between different subjects and different input speech segments (as seen in the results in Sec.\ \ref{ssec:pairwisehumlike}).
 For a detailed explanation of the evaluation interface we refer the reader to \citet{jonell2021hemvip}, which introduced and validated the evaluation paradigm for gesture-motion stimuli.
 Code is provided at \href{https://github.com/jonepatr/hemvip/tree/genea2022/}{github.com/jonepatr/hemvip/tree/genea2022/}.